-How to write a cover letter greeting / salutation
+Step 2: Write a formal cover letter greeting / salutation

 I’m not sure how many times we have mentioned this in our various cover letter guides, but getting the simple things right is essential in avoiding unwelcome distractions.
 Finding the correct variant of greeting plus surname (or name of team) is key to striking the right initial note.

 Most letters should start with a variant on “ Dear Mr. Jones”, "Dear Hiring Team" or "Dear Company ABC Team".
 Alternatively, "Dear Company ABC Family" or "Greetings” might be more suited to a more informal culture.
 Just as you wouldn’t turn up on a suit when everyone is casually dressed, so your greeting should match the culture.